 ● Cultivate a welcoming safe space that fosters cross-cultural understanding

 Now in its fifth year, the GRFFF was originally the brainchild of independent publisher The Bandit Zine as a film version of their magazine.
-What started as a small evening showcase has now grown into a two day festival that includes interactive workshops and panels, performances by local artists, and films screened from around the world.
+What started as a small evening showcase has now grown into an all-day festival that includes interactive workshops and panels, performances by local artists, and films screened from around the world.

 In 2017, the festival was held for the first time at the UICA in downtown Grand Rapids.
 We hosted seven panel discussions, three unique speakers, and screened thirty-one films.
 The festival also featured a drag show, sketch comedy show, and an interactive animation workshop.

 We’re excited to see the fest grow even more this year, and are so happy to be a part of the ever-evolving Grand Rapids feminist community.